Hahn-Schickard/Automatic-Structured-Pruning/README.md

 - Prune of filters / channels
 - Prune of neurons
 - Automatic pruning to minimum accuracy
-- Prune metric: L1/L2 Norm
+- Prune metric: L1/L2 Norm for neuron Pruning